afrorakda/true-cost/README.md

 * **Browser-only Privacy**

 ## How to Use
-1. Enter the tag price and percentage.
+1. Enter the tag price and quantity.
 2. See the final "True Cost" immediately.

 ---